emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

   ( v : hom A a b)
   : contra-evid* A a b (contra-yon* A is-pre-∞-category-A a b v) = v :=
-    id-arr-contravariant-transport A a
-      ( \ z → hom A z b)
-      ( is-contravariant-representable-is-pre-∞-category A is-pre-∞-category-A b)
+    id-comp-is-pre-∞-category A is-pre-∞-category-A a b v
-      ( v)
 ```

 The other composite carries $ϕ$ to an a priori distinct natural transformation.